13. Graphics#

 Note

-(*) The opened graphics devices form a stack; calling dev.off will return to the last opened device (if any).
+(*) The opened graphics devices form a stack.
+Calling dev.off will return to the last opened device (if any).
 See dev.list and other functions listed in its help page for more information.

 The current plot can be copied to another device (e.g., a PDF file) using dev.print.

 13.3.
-Higher-level functions#
+Higher-level functions¶

-Below we review some of them.
+Higher-level plotting commands call plot.new, plot.window, axis, box, title, etc., and draw graphics primitives on our behalf.
+They provide ready-to-use implementations of the most common data visualisation tools, e.g., box-and-whisker plots, histograms, pairs plots, etc. Below we review a few of them.
 We also show how they can be customised or even rewritten from scratch if we are not completely happy with them.
-They will inspire us to practice some lower-level graphics programming.
+They will inspire us to practice lower-level graphics programming.

 Check out the meaning of the ask